Gavin has had a passion for professional wrestling almost as long as his passion for writing. If it's in a squared circle, Gavin loves it.

 9. Owen Hart

 Often regarded as the lesser of the two Hart brothers in favour of his brother Bret, Owen Hart was himself an accomplished wrestler.
-He made his official debut with WWE in 1988 under his Blue Blazer gimmick but would return under his real name in 1991.
+He made his official debut with WWE in 1988 under his Blue Blazer gimmick, but he would return under his real name in 1991.
 Initially part of the New Foundation group with Jim Neidhart, Owen would get mainstream attention by feuding with his brother Bret through Wrestlemania X and Summerslam 1994.
 Owen’s first gold came from Tag Team Championship runs—first with Yokozuna and then with brother-in-law British Bulldog.
 The latter would join Owen in reuniting with Bret and Jim Neidhart to reform the Hart Foundation in 1997.

 Owen won the Intercontinental Championship from Rocky Maivia in 1997 and went on to feud with “Stone Cold” Steve Austin over the belt, ultimately resulting in the loss of his title in a match that also saw Owen accidentally break Austin’s neck.
 Owen would regain the title in the resulting tournament to crown a new champion and drop it again to Austin later that year.
 The “Montreal Screwjob” event lead to the rest of Owen’s family leaving the WWE, but Owen remained and began a feud with Shawn Michaels over the WWE Championship that could have lead to main event status for Owen.
 Instead, this transitioned Hart to a feud with Triple H and a European Championship win.
 Hart would briefly join the Nation of Domination, before returning to his Blue Blazer character and teaming with Jeff Jarrett.
 The pair would capture the Tag Team Championships before Owen’s unfortunate death when a zip-wire stunt malfunctioned causing him to fall to his death in the ring at the Over The Edge pay-per-view in 1999.